Meals cost £2.30 per day or £11.50 per week.

 7 Whittaker Street,

 Tel 253 5858

-To help make it as easy as possible for you to pay for school meals we have introduced an e-payments system which allows you to pay for school meals over the Internet.
-If you prefer to continue to pay by cash or cheque, these options are still available.
+To help make it as easy as possible for you to pay for school meals we have introduced an e-payments system which allows you to pay for school meals remotely.
+The system is called School Grid and more information can be found through the link opposite.

 Packed Lunches Brought From Home